-All subscriptions for Units which are collected by dealers are to be forwarded to the Administrator on or before the applicable Closing Date.
-Subscription proceeds are to be delivered to the Administrator without charge or purchased using the FundSERV network, as applicable.
+All subscriptions for Units which are collected by dealers are to be forwarded to the Lead Agent on or before the applicable Closing Date.
+Subscription proceeds are to be delivered to the Lead Agent without charge.

-The Administrator (on behalf of the General Partner) reserves the right to accept or reject orders, whether made through the Administrator or entered on the FundSERV network, and any monies received with a rejected order will be refunded forthwith, without interest, other compensation or deduction after such determination has been made by the Administrator.
+The Lead Agent reserves the right to accept or reject orders, whether made through the Lead Agent and any monies received with a rejected order will be refunded forthwith, without interest, other compensation or deduction after such determination has been made by the Lead Agent.